acplaza/acplaza/README.md

 Returns a tar archive containing a PNG render of each layer of the given custom design code.
 - /design/:custom-design-code/:layer.png
 Returns a PNG render of the specified layer.
 - /designs/:creator-id Lists the designs posted by the given creator ID.
-Parameters:
+Query parameters:
   - pro: true/false. whether to list the creator's Pro designs only.
 If false only normal designs will be listed.
   - offset: 0-80.
 What offset to use.
   - For now, the limit is hardcoded to 40 to emulate a Switch and reduce ban risk.
 Later this restriction may be lifted.